Water Deer Distribution - South-east, Hampshire, West and North

 Wigtown Bay in Scotland, from where a report of water deer was made in 2020. - Credit: Alex Graham (CC BY-NC-ND 2.0)

-Finally, Scotland appears largely water deer-free, except for two recent records submitted to The Mammal Society by Kevin Peace in Dumfries and Galloway in the south-west.
+Finally, Scotland appears largely water deer-free.
+Nonetheless, two records were recently submitted to The Mammal Society by Kevin Peace in Dumfries and Galloway in the south-west.
 Peace observed one individual in a field on the edge of Wigtown Bay in late June 2020, and two animals just north of Gatehouse of Fleet about a month later.
-To the best of my knowledge, these remain the only two reports of this species in Scotland and I know of no reports, anecdotal or otherwise, from Ireland.
+Subsequently, Clive and Sheila Williamson submitted two reports from near Brunston Castle, Dailly, in South Ayrshire, during May 2023; presumably these were the same individual(s) on successive days, but there are no details in the records.
+To the best of my knowledge, these remain the only three reports of this species in Scotland.
+I know of no reports, anecdotal or otherwise, from Ireland.